10 Sanderson Farms SQL Interview Questions (Updated 2025)

 SQL Question 6: Poultry Production Analysis

 Sanderson Farms is one of the largest poultry producers in the United States.
 As an analyst, you are required to provide insights into its production and sales data.
-Given the tables and , design a PostgreSQL query to find out the total production and total sales of various poultry products for the year 2021, sorted by product type.
+Given the tables production and sales, design a PostgreSQL query to find out the total production and total sales of various poultry products for the year 2021, sorted by product type.

-Example Input:
+production Example Input:

 production_idproduct_typequantity_producedproduction_date